atriamadeus/GitProjects/Visualization/USairtraffic/Python/BokehVisualizations/README.md

 bokeh serve --db1b_2.py

-To run jupyter notebook run the following from your command prompt:
+To run jupyter notebook run the following steps from your command prompt:

-jupyter notebook
+1. jupyter notebook

-Then copy paste the url you receive on your browser to render the bokeh dashboard or see jupyter notebook.
+2. copy paste the url you receive on your browser to render the bokeh dashboard or see jupyter notebook.